 Following are the recommendations made by the committee.

-1. Binary Accreditation
+1. Basic (Binary) Accreditation

 In this system, the institutions will be awarded either “Accredited” or “Not Accredited” eliminating the grading system.
 This radical step is aimed to bring aboard all the institutions onto the accreditation bandwagon creating a quality environment within the higher education sphere.
 This system simplifies accreditation outcomes paving the way for our institutions to compete with their global counterparts as many countries follow the same procedure.

-2. Maturity-Based Graded Accreditation
+2. Maturity-Based Graded Levels (MBGL)

 Under this framework, the HEIs will be graded between the range of Level 1 to Level 5.
 The intent behind this system is to motivate the institutions to climb from Levels 1 to 4 i.e. “Institutions of National Excellence” and to reach the highest Level 5 to label themselves as “Institutions of Global Excellence for Multi-Disciplinary Research and Education”.
 This type of leveled accreditation will provide an incentive for the institutions to improve their quality and shape themselves as the best in the country.